Twelve Days of ZAPmas - Day 4 - Fuzzing for Injection

 When the response comes back, I can see the username is still populated.

-Something that makes this even more significant, is that this isn’t a case where an API call is made and 401 response makes the client show an error message.
+Something that makes this even more significant is that this isn't a case where an API call is made and a 401 response makes the client show an error message.
 This response contains an actual HTML fragment containing that value.

 Because of the context of this input, my goal as an attacker is to somehow escape the context of the value attribute, normally by closing the quotes.
 Another option that might work if I can get multiple inputs to reflect would be escaping the existing closing quote.
 In either case, let's say I want to fuzz this to check how it behaves with a bunch of different values.
 So I'll send this login request to the Fuzzer tool, just like before.
 I've manually written out a nice short-list of payloads to try.
 Normally I would use something like one of the lists in SecLists, but in this case I'll keep it very simple.